WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/misc_guides.md

 ## Revoked?
 So you've gotten yourself revoked, Follow the methods listed below and you should be unrevoked.

-Method 1 has a very high success rate
+Method 1 has a very high success rate.

-Method 2 will completely reset your device and will definitely work
+Method 2 will completely reset your device and will definitely work.

 You must not use any backups with Method 2

 ### Method 1
-1. Remove the Config Profile and uninstall every sideloader you have
+1. Remove the Config Profile and uninstall every app you've installed
 2. Back up your device with iTunes
 3. After backing up, reset your device using iTunes restore in Recovery Mode or DFU mode is heavily recommended
 5. Now if you have an iCloud backup you should be prompted to restore from your backup after logging in to your Apple ID, if you have a local backup all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu
 6. Then follow Part 1 of the guide to prevent revokes

 ### Method 2
-1. Remove the Config Profile and uninstall every sideloader you have
+1. Remove the Config Profile and uninstall every app you've installed
-2. reset your device using iTunes using Recovery Mode or DFU mode
+2. Reset your device using iTunes using Recovery Mode or DFU mode
 3. Then follow Part 1 of the guide to prevent revokes

 ## Using Nugget or Cowabunga
 All Configuration Profiles disappear when using Nugget and Cowabunga.
 This can easily be bypassed by following the steps below.